Frequently Asked Questions

 The content found on the Portal comes from a variety of sources, including organizations who receive grant funding from the COPS Office, other offices within the Department of Justice, and by organizations who have contracts with the Department of Justice, to name a few.

 Is there a limit to the number of people within an organization that can access the Portal courses and resources?

 There is no limit to the number of personnel within an organization that may benefit from these free community policing resources.

 How do people register for courses?

-To register for courses or to access resources, someone must first create an account by clicking the “Sign Up/Login” button at the top right-hand corner of the homepage and by choosing the “create new account” option.
-Once an account has been created and verified, the new Portal user will log in with their email address and password and click the “enroll” button beside a course to register.
+To register for courses or to access resources, someone must first create an account by clicking the “Sign Up/Login” button at the top right-hand corner of the homepage and by choosing the “Create new account” option.
+Once an account has been created and verified, the new Portal learner will log in with their email address and password and click the “Enroll” button beside a course to register.